Call Me Doctor© ESTEEMED

 Supported by a grant from the National Institutes of Health (NIH), the ESTEEMED (Enhancing Science, Technology, Engineering, and Math Educational Diversity) program is designed "to support educational activities that enhance the diversity of the biomedical research workforce through early preparation for undergraduate students in STEM fields."
 CMD ESTEEMED Scholars is a research-intensive program that begins in the summer before the first year and continues for their first two academic years at Clemson.
 Students will be immersed in mentored biomedical research, receive academic mentoring and tutoring, and participate in professional development seminars featuring prominent scientists.
 In the junior year, scholars are expected to transition to independent research with a faculty mentor in a departmental honors program.

-A PDF of the Call Me Doctor© ESTEEMED Scholars Application Webinar covering the best tips and tricks to submit a competitive application is available for following along with the video.
+A PDF of the Call Me Doctor© ESTEEMED Scholars Application Webinar covering the a comprehensive overview of the program, eligibility, program benefits, application details, and FAQs is available for following along with the video.

 -